 Formal learning Learning and developing through structured courses and programs.

-Foundation phase A phase of a Basic Training program which aims to orient trainees and between its executive and workforce.
+For to progress in the Basic Training program between its executive and workforce.
 Governance incorporates laws, directives, policy, processes, customs and conventions that determine how an organisation is directed and administered.